Trader Joe’s Coffees, Ranked by Coffee Snobs

 To determine the best of the best, we rounded up a small klatch of baristas in Portland, Oregon and hosted a proper cupping based on guidelines we've learned from the fine roasters over at Coava.
 We acquired irregular heartbeats and weird cravings for cheap cigarettes in the process, but we're confident we did the good work of sorting the gold from the chaff so you'll never have to suffer through another burnt, flavorless cup of grocery store coffee again.
 Without further ado, here's every variety of Trader Joe's coffee, ranked from worst to best.

 Editor's note: Trader Joe's changes its offerings seemingly every five minutes.
 If you don't see your preferred beans, it's likely they weren't on offer at the time of this experiment.

 You're better off steeping some pennies in a cup of hot water than brewing a cup of this "ultra dark roast."
-Unless, of course, you actually live in the Bay Area, in which case you don't have any pennies to spare for such a sad experiment.
-Now that's dark!
+It is simultaneously deeply metallic while also being watery.
+Skip this one.